Billy Cook (criminal): Early life

 William Edward Cook Jr. was born in Joplin, Missouri, in 1928, and had ten siblings.
 When he was five years old, his mother Laura May Cook (née Hinkle) died unexpectedly at the family home.
 He and his young sister Betty were the first to discover her body.
 A subsequent coroner's investigation headed by W. G. Hogan ruled cerebral hemorrhage as the cause of death, and noted that she had "apparently been in good health an hour before her body was found."
 Her obituary does not mention William Cook Sr.—her husband at the time—and William Cook Jr.'s father; no reason is given for this omission.

 Soon after, William Cook Sr. relocated the children to an abandoned mine, eventually leaving them to fend for themselves with a few supplies.
-They were discovered there by the authorities and all the children were placed into foster care except Cook.
-A deformed eye and belligerent attitude stopped him being adopted by any family so he became a ward of the state.
+They were discovered there by the authorities and all the children were placed into foster care except William Cook Jr. A deformed eye and belligerent attitude stopped him being adopted by any family so he became a ward of the state.
 Cook was eventually placed in the care of a woman who accepted state money to look after him, but they had a poor relationship.

 He soon drifted into petty crime and was eventually arrested for truancy.
 At the age of 12, he told a judge he would prefer a reformatory to more foster care.
 Cook spent several years in detention before he was transferred, aged 17, to the Missouri State Penitentiary.
 While in prison, he assaulted another inmate with a baseball bat.

 When Cook was released from prison in 1950, he returned to Joplin and was briefly reunited with his father.
-He told him his intention was now to “live by the gun and roam.”
+He told him his intention was now to "live by the gun and roam".
 Cook then drifted to the small desert town of Blythe, California, where he worked as a dishwasher until just before Christmas 1950.
 In late December, he headed east again; on the way he acquired a snubnosed .32-caliber revolver in El Paso, Texas.